 More President Resources

 This isn’t free, but it’s an amazing resource from Every Star Is Different with presidents and vice-presidents through President Biden and Vice President Harris.
-The Montessori-Inspired U.S. Presidents Bundle is 75% off through March 10, 2021 (no coupon code needed)!
-It has 312 pages of resources about U.S. Presidents, Vice Presidents, and First Ladies!
+The Montessori-Inspired U.S. Presidents Bundle has 312 pages of resources in 4 individual packs: U.S. Presidents for Preschoolers Printable Pack, U.S. Presidents Printable Pack, U.S. Vice Presidents Printable Pack, and U.S. First Ladies Nomenclature Cards.
+Sometimes the printable packs are available as a bundle whereas most of the time they’re available individually only.

 - Montessori-Inspired Activities Teaching about Money and Presidents